meideros/Masonite-And-Vuejs/README.md

 # Masonite-And-Vuejs
-This is a masonite project configured with views exactly like laravel does.
+This is a masonite project configured with Vuejs exactly like laravel does.